Security & permissions

 - File paths beyond worktree names

-Pane does not add or remove permissions on top of the agent.
-Each agent has its own permission model — Claude Code uses an allow-list at .claude/settings.json, Codex has its own approval prompts, Aider has confirmation flags, and so on — and that model behaves the same inside a Pane terminal as it does in any standalone terminal.
-Configure agent permissions in the agent itself.
+Pane doesn’t add or remove permissions on top of the agent.
+Each agent has its own permission model: Claude Code uses .claude/settings.json, Codex has its own approval prompts, Aider has confirmation flags, and so on.
+Those work the same inside a Pane terminal as they do in any standalone terminal.
+Configure permissions in the agent itself.

 Worktree isolation

-Agents in one pane cannot read another pane’s worktree files through the OS unless you explicitly pass a cross-worktree path.
-Different working directories means different file-scope defaults for agents.
-This is a soft boundary enforced by working-directory conventions, not a kernel-level sandbox.
+Agents in one pane can’t read another pane’s worktree files unless you explicitly pass a cross-worktree path.
+Different working directories means different file-scope defaults for each agent.
+This is a soft boundary based on working-directory conventions, not a kernel-level sandbox.

 Remote daemon security